 There is another story of a guy who went to sleep on his first night in a hostel, only to wake up and find a row of M&Ms at two-inch intervals all the way round his bed.
-He was about to accuse his roommate, but saw he was just as freaked out as he was …

 Learning About The Birds & The Bees

 While most people would cringe at the thought of getting busy in a room full of other people, there is a surprising number of travelers who don’t have a problem with it.

 It’s safe to say that the drink probably doesn’t help with the decision-making process there.

 No doubt, there are many lovely stories about many lovely hostels in the world, however, there are enough horror stories to make most travelers want to pay a little extra and stay in a hotel!